James Curbo

 In 2024, I completed a graduate certificate in applied and computational mathematics through the Johns Hopkins University Engineering for Professionals program.

-I'm currently pursuing a Doctor of Engineering from Johns Hopkins University in Baltimore, MD.
-My dissertation topic is cyber-resilient spacecraft flight software.
-My original advisor was Dr. Gregory Falco (now at Cornell University), and my current advisor is Dr. James Bellingham, the head of JHU's Institute for Assured Autonomy.
+In 2026, I completed a Doctor of Engineering at Johns Hopkins University in Baltimore, MD.
+My dissertation, "Engineering Cyber Resilience in Spacecraft Flight Software: A Threat-Informed Architecture and Evaluation", developed a threat-informed approach to making spacecraft flight software resilient against cyber adversaries.
+My original advisor was Dr. Gregory Falco (now at Cornell University), and my final advisor was Dr. James Bellingham, the head of JHU's Institute for Assured Autonomy.

 Background